-As an Irish citizen applying for a visa to Australia, you should know that there are certain visa requirements set by the Australian Home Office that you must fulfill.
-These requirements are meant to ensure that the Australian public is not threatened in any way or faced with financial burdens that are difficult to bear due to an influx of foreign tourists.
+As an Irish citizen applying for a visa to Australia, you should know that there are certain visa requirements set by the Australian Home Office that you must fulfil.
+These requirements are meant to ensure that the Australian public is not threatened in any way or faced with financial burdens.

 - Having a passport that is valid for at least 3 months from the date that you arrive in Australia.

 - Being free of any diseases or conditions that may become a public health issue.

 - While in Australia, not using health care or community services that deny Australians and permanent residents of the same.

 - Must not have a criminal record or have served jail-time for a cumulative period up to or exceeding 12 months.